d-koppenhagen/vscode-file-tree-to-text-generator/README.md

 ![File-Tree-To-Text Configuration](./images/file-tree-to-text-config.png)

+currently available configuration options are:

+- Set a default value for the max tree depth
+- Define a default traget for the output.
+This can be use in combination with the option `tree-generator.prompt` to directly generate an output.
+- Use only directories for the output and do not include files
+- Promt for options when generationg the tree
+- Configure amd adjust the target formats

 ### Define custom generators or modify defaults

 You can define custom generators or modify the default outputs by adjusting the configuration in you `settings.json` file.